rhx/SwiftCoglPango/README.md

 A Swift wrapper around coglpango that is largely auto-generated from gobject-introspection.
 For up to date (auto-generated) reference documentation, see https://rhx.github.io/SwiftCoglPango/

+## What is new?

+Version 11 introduces a new type system into `gir2swift`, to ensure it has a representation of the underlying types.
+This is necessary for Swift 5.3 onwards, which requires more stringent casts.
+As a consequence, accessors can accept and return idiomatic Swift rather than underlying types or pointers.
+This means that a lot of the changes will be source-breaking for code that was compiled against libraries built with earlier versions of `gir2swift`.

+### Notable changes

+ * Requires Swift 5.2 or later
+ * Wrapper code is now `@inlinable` to enable the compiler to optimise away most of the wrappers
+ * Parameters and return types use more idiomatic Swift (e.g. `Ref` wrappers instead of pointers, `Int` instead of `gint`, etc.)
+ * Functions that take or return records now are templated instead of using the type-erased Protocol
+ * `ErrorType` has been renamed `GLibError` to ensure it neither clashes with `Swift.Error` nor the `GLib.ErrorType`  scanner enum
+ * Parameters or return types for records/classes now use the corresponding, lightweight Swift `Ref` wrapper instead of the underlying pointer

 ## Prerequisites

 ### Swift

-To build, you need at least Swift 4.2 (Swift 5.x should work fine), download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+To build, you need at least Swift 5.2 (Swift 5.3+ should work fine), download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
 	Apple Swift version 5.2.4 (swiftlang-1103.0.32.1 clang-1103.0.32.29)